Recurring Billing

 Kate has been a customer of the same SaaS company for 5 years and has consistently renewed her $200 monthly subscription from year to year.
 As a gesture of appreciation to Kate for being a loyal customer, the company offers her a 25% discount on the next three months of her subscription.

-That same month, the company offers a prospective customer a $200 discount as an incentive to sign up for an annual plan.
+That same month, the company offered a prospective customer a $200 discount as an incentive to sign up for an annual plan.

 Revenue reporting doesn’t take into consideration these discounts and again, will appear as if revenue is constantly going up and down, potentially giving the impression of customer dissatisfaction.